AliSoftware/alisoftware.github.io/_posts/2015-12-05-the-opensource-experience.md

 * The OpenSource project is brought to you free of charge
 * It's maintained by people taking on their own free time to write the code and improve it
 * Time is not infinite and people working on OSS can't test every configuration out there, even if we try to cover as much as possible
 * Being harsh doesn't help.
-Providing a way to reproduce the issue and explaining what you tried helped.
+Providing a way to reproduce the issue and explaining what you tried helps.

 Orta would say, [Being Nice is Nice](https://realm.io/news/altconf-orta-therox-being-nice-in-open-source/).
 And that's also why Code of Conducts are important, to let people know how to be nice with people but more importantly that you are welcoming to everyone — as long as they are nice to each other.